varaprasad8601/Voice-Assistant/README.md

 Usage
 Run the voice_assistant.py script.
 The assistant will greet you, and you can give voice commands.

 Commands

 Wikipedia Search:
 Mention "Wikipedia" followed by the topic of interest.

 Web Browsing:
 Say "Open YouTube" or "Open Google" to open the respective websites.

 Music Player:
 Say "Play music" to play music from a predefined directory.

 Time Display:
 Ask "What's the time?" to get the current time.
-Code Editor:

-Say "Open code" to open a code editor.
 Author
 Vara Prasad